 Student Health and Counseling's mission is to help UAF students stay healthy, grow and develop personally, and do as well as they can in their university studies.
 There are many services available at the center, including medical care, counseling, disability accommodations and assistance with the student insurance plan.

-Veterans' Services is here to help all veterans and military students—active duty, reserve, guard, separated and retired—as well as their dependents who are exploring UAF's academic opportunities.
+The Department of Military and Veteran Services is here to help all veterans and military students—active duty, reserve, guard, separated and retired—as well as their dependents who are exploring UAF's academic opportunities.

 The Wood Center's mission is to develop the whole student by creating connections to UAF and the surrounding communities through a variety of programs, services and opportunities.